I-m-Parthian/Software-Dev-Trek/L3:Database/README.md

 ## Database Project

 Solve the IPL data problem, but this time with SQL, using PostgreSQL database.

-1. Create DB, permissions etc.
+**1. Create DB, permissions etc.**
-> Write a SQL script that creates a new user, and database.
+Write a SQL script that creates a new user, and database.
 Make the user the owner of the db.

-2. Clean up script
+**2. Clean up script**
-> Write another SQL script that cleans up the user, and database created in the previous step.
+Write another SQL script that cleans up the user, and database created in the previous step.

-3. Load CSV
+**3. Load CSV**
-> Write a SQL script that loads CSV data into a table.
+Write a SQL script that loads CSV data into a table.

-4. Solve the 4 IPL problems
+**4. Solve the 4 IPL problems**
-> In a SQL file write queries that will solve the 4 problems of the IPL data set, but this time with SQL.
+In a SQL file write queries that will solve the 4 problems of the IPL data set, but this time with SQL.

-Note: the result in this case is not a graph but SQL Result Set.
+**Note:** the result in this case is not a graph but SQL Result Set.

-5. Submission
-As with previous projects ...
-Fork the project data-project-database from the Master Group.
-All the code for this assignment should be in that repo.
-Supporting files like .gitignore, README.md should also be included.
-The README should have all the info for your mentor to run the scripts.